Skip to content

 How should businesses handle expired documents?

-Is automated document verification GDPR-compliant?
+Is automated document verification compliant with the Privacy Act 1988?

 Moving to automated passport and ID verification